mparchment/salsabil-io/src/content/blog/lugha.md

 - *Al-Shafiyah* by Abu 'Amr b. al-Hajib

-Supplement this with *al-Mustasqa* by 'Abd al-Latif al-Khatib
+Supplement this with *al-Mustasqa* by 'Abd al-Latif al-Khatib.

 - *Al-Mumti* by Ibn Usfur

+- *Al-Taswir Al-Bayan* by Muhammad Abu Musa

+- *Khasa'is al-Tarakib* by Muhammad Abu Musa

+- *Dalalat al-Tarkib* by Muhammad Abu Musa

+- *'Ilm al-Badi'* by Muhammad Tawfiq Sa'd

+This work was is based on a mudhakkirah on badi' by Muhammad Abu Musa, which his closest student then developed into a textbook.

 # Mastery